IBM/data-prep-kit/kfp/doc/multi_transform_pipeline.md

 **Note** In the next release we are going to provide an automation for this scenario which will be a `super pipeline` that each of its steps is a separate transform.

- that this command has to run from the project kind subdirectory